 Your dog must be able to calmly pass by other dogs and animals, such as cats and horses.
 Since all dogs do not necessarily like other dogs, it is not appropriate to let your dog greet unfamiliar dogs, at least not without permission.

 A dog walker is required to pay attention to surroundings as well as to be able to control the dog, even in surprising situations.
 Control is especially important if the dog is walked in a retractable leash.
 If a cyclist or a person on roller skaters trips on the dog’s leash, the person walking the dog is liable for damages.
 Make sure that the equipment used to walk your dog is durable and fits it to prevent the dog from coming loose by accident and causing damage to itself, other dogs, or people.

-A large part of the year is dark in Finland.
-Use of reflectors is essential for the safety of the users of a dark road or path.
+Most part of the year is dark in Finland.
+Using reflectors is essential for the safety of those walking on dark roads.

-When planning your journey, it is a good idea to check whether, for example, the local bus company allows canine passengers and if they charge a separate fee for bringing a dog on board.
-The comfort of other passengers should also be considered when travelling with a dog.
+When planning your itinerary, it is worthwhile to check whether a local bus company, for instance, allows canine passengers or not and if a separate fee is charged for a dog.
+Other passengers should also be taken into consideration when travelling with a dog.